patofoto/Demon_Klipper_Essentials_Unified/README.md

 For Klipper's Adaptive Mesh feature to work you must have:
 - The latest version of Klipper!
 - Enabled your Slicer for `Label Objects`
-- It's good to have `Exclude Objects` too..
+- It's good to have `Exclude Objects` too...
 - Added the `file_manager` section to your `moonraker.conf` file for `object processing`
 - Added the `Exclude Object` section to your `printer.cfg` file